Academic Advising and Supervisory Committee

 A minimum of 10 departmental courses beyond the M.A., including one theory course and eight courses in the area of specialization; one of these courses, possibly more in Comparative Literary and Cultural Studies, may be replaced by approved courses; a minimum of fourteen semester hours of thesis research dissertation-research credit hours.

 During the first semester of graduate work, the Director of Graduate Studies (DGS), in conjunction with the Spanish Section Coordinator, will be the student's academic advisor.
 At the beginning of this semester, the student should consult with, and get the written approval of the DGS and the Section Coordinator, which will be placed in the student's department file, for all course work to be taken during that semester.
 By March 1 of the student's first year (if matriculated in the Fall), the student will form a 5-member Supervisory Committee, in consultation with the DGS.
-At least one member of this Committee must be from outside the department of Languages and Literature.
+At least one member of this Committee must be from outside the department of World Languages and Cultures.
 Henceforth, the Chair of the Supervisory Committee will be the student's advisor in planning her/his academic program, in preparation for the examination, and in the direction of the student's work on the Ph.D. dissertation.

 Students must take a minimum of 10 courses beyond the M.A. degree, including:

 I. One additional core course under CLCS chosen from CLCS 6750, 6760, 6761, or 6762, Literary Theory and Criticism or Trends in Comparative Literature.